Vocal Warm-Ups for Better Singing and a Bigger Range

 - Sit properly.
 We don't always stand when we sing so it's important to know how to sit properly.
 Sit in such a way that your back is supporting you.
 When singing in a choir, switch your position from one posture to another every 10-15 minutes.
 This will keep your back from becoming fatigued.

 - Tighten your buns.
 Another tip that has worked well for me is to tighten your buns when standing.
-This will strengthen your abs and the lower back muscles.
+This will strengthen your abs and the lower back muscles and help maintain good posture.

 - Planted feet and unlocked knees.
 Your feet should be planted on the floor about shoulder's width apart and the knees unlocked (slightly bent).

-- Breathe and drink water.
-Always use diaphragmatic breathing and sip on room temperature water during singing.
+- Drink plenty of water.
+Sip on room temperature water during singing.

 Now, if you're ready to begin . . . let's go!